SystemsApproach/security/infra.rst

-A key distinction between RPKI and the certificates that we are familiar with from TLS is this: the certificates in TLS are used to validate the *identity* of a web site (e.g., a certificate for cnn.com tells your browser that it is actually talking to cnn.com), whereas RPKI certificates are used to validate the *resources* allocated to an entity such as an ISP or an end customer.
-The resources in particular include IP address prefixes.
+A key distinction between RPKI and the certificates that we are familiar with from TLS is this: the certificates in TLS are used to validate the *identity* of a web site (e.g., a certificate for cnn.com tells your browser that it is actually talking to the entity that operates cnn.com), whereas RPKI certificates are used to validate the *resources* allocated to an entity such as an ISP or an end customer.
+The resources in the case of ROA certificates are IP address prefixes.
 As IP address allocation starts with the RIRs and proceeds down through ISPs to end customers, resource certificates are generated at each level in the hierarchy.

 .. _fig-rpki:
 .. figure:: figures/rpki.png